JSON-FX/lgu-asset-inventory-system/README.md

     ```

 ## Usage
- if you use  xampp  as a server then enable the  Imagick  follow the youtube video provided
+ if you use  xampp  as a server then enable the  Imagick to generate image for QRcode follow the youtube video provided for specific version
  https://www.youtube.com/watch?v=qZ9_rq6c9uY&ab_channel=MuruganS

 ### Roles and Permissions
 - Admin (ID: 1) has full access to all features.
 - Other users may have restricted access based on roles.